joshakers000/SimpleWebAPI/README.md

 # SimpleWebAPI
-A simple web api built using flask and python for a tech challenge.
+A simple web api built using flask and python for a tech challenge that can be deployed locally via Docker or on Heroku via Docker.

 # Requirements:
 - Docker
+- pip3
 - Python3
+- chardet2
+- urllib3
+- requests

 # Docker Deployment